KCHBA, Union Station Partner for “Foundations for the Future Week” 2023

 The residential construction industry is currently experiencing a labor shortage of epic proportions — there are approximately 300,000 unfilled jobs in the skilled trades nationwide.
 This shortage is causing home prices to increase for potential homeowners.
 Data shows that for every additional $1,000 in the price of a home, 951 households are priced out of the local market.

-To promote careers in the skilled trades, the KCHBA is hosting its Foundations for the Future Week April 2-10 at Union Station.
+To promote careers in the skilled trades, the KCHBA is hosting its Foundations for the Future Week March 28-April 1 at Union Station.
 This week includes the Parade of Playhouses, the KC MADE competition and culminates with a students and industry luncheon.

 PARADE OF PLAYHOUSES

-The Parade of Playhouses will feature eight children’s playhouses that will be displayed in Haverty Family Yards outside Science City.
-All eight playhouses are being built by high school students from:
+The Parade of Playhouses will feature seven children’s playhouses that will be displayed in Haverty Family Yards outside Science City.
+Schools participating and their playhouses themes are as follows:

 - Basehor-Linwood High School

 Building a children’s playhouse allows these high school students to hone their carpentry skills, which until now they have been primarily learning in a classroom setting.
-Playhouse themes include a pirate ship, an old west general store, and a multi-colored gingerbread house.
+Playhouse themes include a train, a John Deer barn, a schoolhouse and an Alice in Wonderland playhouse.
 Proceeds from the auction will benefit Science City to promote STEM learning.

 Between March 28-April 1, KC Manufacturing and Design Expo (KC MADE) projects will be on display to people visiting Science City inside Union Station.
 The KC MADE competition is a contest among high school students (grades 9-12) in construction and manufacturing programs.
 Projects are not limited in scope.
 Participants have the freedom to enter everything from a tiny house to a dining room table.